originally posted on Concept Hub

 One of the most asked questions that I hear regarding social media is…

 Can a Social Media Strategy Benefit a B2B Business?

 First, I would like to point out that at this very moment you are reading a blog post by a business that sells to other businesses.

 The goal of this blog is to educate my audience about this emerging industry.
-As a result we have been able to establish ourselves as experts in this industry and gain the confidence within the business community.
+As a result, we have been able to establish ourselves as experts in this industry and gain the confidence of the business community.

 - Be seen as a leader.